Los Angeles Tennis Club: History

 The club was founded in 1920 and Thomas C. Bundy was elected as its first president.

 Perry T. Jones was a major fundraiser and took control of Southern California tennis in 1930.
 He set up his office at the Club with his loyal Secretary, Doris Cooke, and made it famous through his junior development patrons network.
 It reached from Santa Barbara to San Diego and came together at the LATC to produce a steady stream of world-class tennis players. dubbed "the cradle of tennis."
 Jones believed in schooling, cleanliness, proper attire, and sportsmanship when helping players develop into champions.
-He became Davis Cup Captain in 1958, recruited, mentored, and named Alex Olmedo to the team, that included Barry MacKay and Ham Richardson, and won the Davis Cup from Australia, that year.
+He became Davis Cup Captain in 1958, recruited, mentored, and named Alex Olmedo to the team, that included Barry MacKay (tennis) and Ham Richardson, and won the Davis Cup from Australia, that year.
 Jack Kramer and Pancho Gonzales acted as advisors to Jones.
 Jones was inducted into the International Tennis Hall of Fame in 1970.
 He established the Southern California Tennis Association (SCTA) Hall of Fame in 1968, and was known as "Mr. Tennis of the West Coast".